-Thorium is a key element in AECL's longer-term fuel cycle vision for CANDU and represents a low-uranium-consumption fuel cycle option [11-14].
-A thorium-fuelled CANDU would be attractive to countries with thorium reserves but no uranium, satisfying the need for energy self-reliance.
+Thorium is a key element in AECL's fuel cycle vision for CANDU and represents a lowuranium-consumption fuel cycle option [11-14].
+A thorium-fuelled CANDU would be attractive to countries with thorium reserves but no uranium-addressing the need for energy self-reliance.

-Possible CANDU thorium fuel cycles include open cycles, such as a Once-Through Thorium (OTT) cycle, and closed cycles, which involve reprocessing used fuel and ultimately recycling the separated U. Fissile driver fuel must be added to the thorium to initiate and sustain the chain reaction and to breed U through neutron capture and subsequent beta decay.
-Fissile material can be provided by existing plutonium (Pu) stocks, low enriched uranium (LEU), or from fast breeder reactors (FBRs).
+Possible CANDU thorium fuel cycles include open cycles, such as a Once-Through Thorium (OTT) cycle, and closed cycles, which involve reprocessing used fuel and ultimately recycling the separated 233U.
+Fissile driver fuel must be added to the thorium to initiate and sustain the chain reaction and to breed 233U through neutron capture and subsequent beta decay.
+Fissile material can be provided by existing plutonium (Pu) stocks, enriched uranium or from fast breeder reactors (FBRs).

 The short-term [10], low-risk approach to initiating the thorium fuel cycle in a CANDU reactor is by adding the fissile component as LEU in separate elements in a mixed LEU/Th fuel bundle, using an existing fuel design, such as the conventional 37-element bundle, or the CANFLEX bundle.
 The enrichment of the LEU elements is varied to give the desired burnup.
-Benefit is derived from the in-situ fissioning of the $^{233}$ U produced through neutron capture in $^{232}$ Th, thus also building up a resource of $^{233}$ U for future application.
+Benefit is derived from the in-situ fissioning of the 233U produced through neutron capture in 232Th, thus also building up a strategic resource of 233U for future application.

-The major economic benefit is achieved in closed thorium cycles.
-In the medium term [10], plutonium from reprocessed LWR fuel can be used as the fissile component in a homogeneous Pu/Th CANDU fuel bundle.
-A full core of Pu/Th fuel could further increase the energy derived from utilizing thorium, require no new natural uranium, and produce additional U in the used fuel for future recovery and recycling.
+The major economic benefit derives from closed thorium cycles.
+In the medium term [10], used LWR fuel is reprocessed.
+This presents an opportunity for further improvements in resource efficiency and for exploiting the synergism between CANDU reactors and Light Water Reactors [LWRs].
+The plutonium from reprocessed LWR fuel can be used as the fissile component in a homogeneous Pu/Th CANDU fuel bundle.
+A full core of Pu/Th fuel could further increase the energy derived from utilizing thorium, require no new natural uranium, and produce additional 233U in the used fuel for future recovery and recycling.

-In the longer term [11], a self-sufficient thorium fuel cycle is the most economically attractive, breeding enough U to keep the cycle running indefinitely, without the need for an additional, external fissile supply.
-This is a longer-term timeframe because of the complication of recycling U from the irradiated thorium fuel.
+In the longer term [11], a self-sufficient thorium fuel cycle is the most economically attractive, breeding enough 233U for recycle, to keep the cycle running indefinitely, without the need for an additional, external supply of fissile material.
+This is a longer-term timeframe because of the complication of recycling 233U from the irradiated thorium fuel.
 In the distant future, one could envisage a CANDU-FBR synergism, allowing a few expensive FBRs to supply the fissile requirements of less-expensive, high-conversion-ratio CANDU reactors operating on the thorium cycle.

-Currently, AECL is exploring the feasibility of a multi-bundle thorium demonstration irradiation, employing the low-risk OTT option described above.
+Currently, AECL is exploring the feasibility of a multi-bundle thorium demonstration irradiation, employing the low-risk option described above.
 Fuel options being examined include both 37-element and CANFLEX bundles with Nu/Th and LEU/Th.
 Thorium code validation work is producing promising results.
 The next logical step is a full-core demonstration.
-At the same time, AECL is initiating the conceptual design of a purpose-designed AFCR, based on the C6/EC6 platform.
+At the same time, AECL is initiating the conceptual design of a purpose-designed thorium-capable CANDU reactor, based on the C6/EC6 platform.

-4.3 Actinide Burning
+4.3 Actinide Destruction